RROxford/new-theme/_team/matt-jaquiery.md

 osf: https://osf.io/bc9xt/
 website: https://verysmalldreams.com/
 groups: [ReproducibiliTea]
-affiliations: [Experimental Psychology, Website, Medical Sciences Division]
+affiliations: [Department of Experimental Psychology, Medical Sciences Division, Wolfson College]

 ---

-Matt studies advice-taking and decision-making with Nick Yeung and the [Attention and Cognitive Control](https://www.oxacclab.org/) lab, using a combination of behavioural experiments and computational models.
-He is interested in a broad range of Open Science topics, and helped compile the UKRN Primers on *Preprints* and *Data Sharing*.
+Matt Jaquiery studies advice-taking and decision-making with Nick Yeung and the [Attention and Cognitive Control lab](https://www.oxacclab.org/), using a combination of behavioural experiments and computational models.

+Matt is interested in a broad range of open science topics, and he helped compile the UKRN Primers on *Preprints* and *Data Sharing*.
 He organises ReproducibiliTea both locally in Oxford and globally as a member of the core team.
 He is also responsible for the technical aspects of this website.